davea42/readelfobj-code/README.md

 object header files (for any of the supported object types) and prints basic information (file type, offset size, and endianness) about each file.
+The only library used is standard C libc.

 The code does not depend on any Elf, Mach-o, or Windows libraries or headers, it just depends on a basic